 4 Constitution Day Read Alouds

-Below are 4 children’s books about the constitution.
+Below are 4 children’s books about the constitution that are great fall books for kids.
 Your students will love these Constitution Day books!

 1. We the Kids by David Catrow

 We the Kids tells the Preamble through the adventure of a group of children and their dog on a camping trip.
-Using the illustrations to tell the story, readers can see how, by establishing camping rules, the children are establishing justice, and by tellign stories in their tent they are promoting the general welfare.
+Using the illustrations to tell the story, readers can see how, by establishing camping rules, the children are establishing justice, and by telling stories in their tent they are promoting the general welfare.
+This is our favorite on this list of Constitution Day read alouds!
+Check out these We the Kids activities!

 2. Shh!
 We’re Writing the Constitution by Jean Fritz